If It Doesn't Challenge You - It Doesn't Change You!

-These supplements fall under a group of milk proteins that are isolated from Whey, which is a left-over product of milk after it is coagulated during the cheese making process.
+These supplements fall under a group of milk proteins that are isolated from Whey, which is a left-over product of milk after it is coagulated during the cheese-making process.
 Most people think that Whey Protein is just the typical amino acids but actually contains a lot of other essential molecules that help repair your body after an intense workout.
-For example, a 600ml of whey protein usually contains about 8% bovine serum albumin, 25% alpha-lactalbumin, 65% beta-lactoglobulin, and a small amount of immunoglobulins, lactose, and fat, which is a great amount of supplements to supply enough fuel to your body.
+For example, a 600ml of whey protein usually contains about 8% bovine serum albumin, 25% alpha-lactalbumin, 65% beta-lactoglobulin, and a small number of immunoglobulins, lactose, and fat, which is a great number of supplements to supply enough fuel to your body.

 Why Is It Essential?

 Whey proteins are absolutely essential for gym regulars, as they need all the 20 amino acids in their system at all times and the best way to replenish it is by consuming protein.
 It gets absorbed into the bloodstream really fast and replenishes the energy that has been sapped away during the rigorous workouts and provides the body with much-needed proteins.
 Although it plays a vital role in muscle growth and repair, one should not kill natural proteins in his/her diet.

 Note: Whey Protein is just a supplement and it shouldn't be a substitute for organic food but treated as a supplement only.

 - Aids in Weight Loss and Maintenance

 - Assists in Diabetes Management

 - Boosts the Immune System